(See also Overview of Meningitis.)

 Detecting the causative organism is often difficult because

 Lyme disease is a chronic spirochetal infection caused by Borrelia burgdorferi in the US and by B. afzelii and B. garinii in Europe.
-The disease is spread by Ixodes ticks, usually the deer tick in the US.
+Lyme disease is spread by Ixodes ticks, usually the deer tick in the US.
 In the US, 12 states account for 95% of cases.
 The states include mid-Atlantic and northeastern coastal states, Wisconsin, California, Oregon, and Washington.
 Up to 8% of children and some adults who contract Lyme disease develop meningitis.
 The meningitis may be acute or chronic; usually, it begins more slowly than acute viral meningitis.

 Clues to the diagnosis include